aces/Loris/modules/data_team_helper/README.md

 The Data Team Helper module links to the feedback module, the conflict resolver, and the data entry for particular instruments.

-Note: The Data Team Helper module is listed as "Quality Control" in the default LORIS menu.